SiddhantArora091/To-study-and-implement-C-Program-Structure-Data-Types-/README.md

 ---

-## 🎯 Purpose
+## Purpose

-### Purpose 1
-To familiarize students with basic C++ data types and how they are represented in memory.

-### Purpose 2
-To learn how to take input from the user and display both the value and the size of each data type, which is essential for understanding memory allocation and efficient programming.
+The purpose of this program is to help beginners understand the fundamental data types in C++, how much memory each data type occupies, and how to handle user input and output in a console application.
+It provides practical experience with the `sizeof` operator and demonstrates the differences in memory allocation between data types such as integers, floating-point numbers, characters, strings, and booleans.

 ---